kbopenbib/kbopenbib_data/README.md

 and [Zenodo](https://zenodo.org/records/15308680).

 The current release is based on the July 2025 snapshot of OpenAlex.
-The OPENBIB snapshot is offered in CSV format.
+The OPENBIB snapshot is offered in both CSV and JSONL format.

 ## Usage